m-haisham/Manga-K/README.md

 #### REQUIRES

-manga_url url of the manga being added to download
+manga_id id of the manga being added to download

-urls list of urls belonging to chapters to be downloaded
+chapter_ids list of ids belonging to chapters to be downloaded

 #### Headers